 Good with Dogs, Good with Cats, Good with Kids

 We are not a shelter.
 All of our dogs are fostered in our homes and treated as family until they are adopted.
-We save puppy mill dogs and shelter dogs that were due to be euthanized.
+We save puppy mill dogs, owner surrenders, and shelter dogs that were due to be euthanized.
 We will not ship dogs and all perspective adopters will need to complete an application before adoption.
 Puppies too young to be spayed/neutered will be adopted out with a spay/neuter agreement and refundable deposit.
 Perspective adopters must be at least 24 years of age to adopt.
 All pets in the household must be spayed/neutered, visit the Vet as recommended, and current on vaccinations and heartworm as Vet recommended.
-We process many applications and may not respond to every applicant, allthough we try.
-Our objective is to select the best home for each dog based upon the individual dog's needs.
+We process many applications and may not respond to every applicant, although we try.
+Our objective is to select the best home for each dog based upon the individual as well as the dog's needs.
 Please check out other pages on our website for additional information.

 Other Pictures of Toby (click to see larger version):